Banzarjavyn Baasanjav: Purge

 with Josef Stalin.
-Stalin made known his wishes to see the 23-year-old Tsedenbal, whom the Soviet leadership had earlier hand picked for advancement, promoted to Secretary General of the MPRP.
+Stalin made known his wishes to see the 23-year-old Tsedenbal, whom the Soviet leadership had earlier handpicked for advancement, promoted to Secretary General of the MPRP.
 Upon his return, Choibalsan orchestrated Baasanjav's arrest and subsequent execution on charges of counterrevolution in February 1940.
 Tsedenbal was elected head of the MPRP two months later at the 10th MPRP Party Congress (March 20 - April 5, 1940).

 Rehabilitation

 Baasanjav was rehabilitated in 1957.
 The official MPRP History published in 1969 stated that Baasanjav was one of several high ranking government officials who were the victims of an "out of control Interior Ministry" and that he was unjustly slandered and punished.